Hearing Loss and Down Syndrome: Assessment and Rehabilitation

 Sound is a transient stimuli and can be meaningless for Down's syndrome children and young people who struggle with auditory processing and the temporal nature of hearing.
 Individuals will often actively avoid challenging acoustic environments.

-Auditory Eurhythmic Programs at Seashell Trust are highly individualized interventions which are tailor made for a range of students with complex intellectual disabilities and hearing impairment (either peripheral hearing system or abnormal central auditory processing) in order to explore and understand sound.
+Auditory Eurhythmic Programmes at Seashell Trust are highly individualised interventions which are tailor made for a range of students with complex intellectual disabilities and hearing impairment (either peripheral hearing system or abnormal central auditory processing) in order to explore and understand sound.

 The sessions are delivered with live music which incorporates several instruments and a singer and are very structured and consistent in order to develop listening skills and expressive communication.

-The program focusses primarily on music awareness, detection, discrimination and interaction.
-As part of this we aim to develop intentional vocalizations and oral communication, choice-making, turn-taking, steady beat competency, pitch perception, use of musical LING sounds, and shared attention.
+The programme focusses primarily on music awareness, detection, discrimination and interaction.
+As part of this we aim to develop intentional vocalisations and oral communication, choice-making, turn-taking, steady beat competency, pitch perception, use of musical LING sounds, and shared attention.

 Supporting Parents to Check Listening

 - Sarah Hogan; Noel Kenely; and the therapy team at Auditory Verbal UK

 Over three quarters of children with Down Syndrome experience hearing problems at some point.
 The hearing loss may be temporary and mild or of a greater degree and permanent.
 Even a mild hearing loss can have a significant effect on learning for children with Down Syndrome 1 .
 Historically, there has been a tendency for caregivers to underestimate the degree of loss 2 and its developmental impact and a recommendation for regular hearing assessment is made within the protocols given within Best Practice Guidance for the Management of Hearing Issues in Down Syndrome (2017).